fk-mongodb-workshops/20_bareksa/01_terraform/README.md

 ## Description

-This proof shows how MongoDB Atlas, as a Database-as-a-Service (DBaaS), can use Terraform to automate the deployment and the configuration of Mongodb clusters.
+This workshop shows how MongoDB Atlas, as a Database-as-a-Service (DBaaS), can use Terraform to automate the deployment and the configuration of Mongodb clusters.
 This proof uses a [Terraform](www.terraform.io) to perform the database cluster automated provisioning and should take between 5 to 10 minutes to complete, depending on the underlying cloud provider and the size and complexity of the cluster.

 ---